wonmor/ElectronVisualized/README.md

 A **real-time** electron orbital simulation.
 Displayed based upon the internal calculations performed that involve the famous Dirac equation, which describes the shape and structure of the electrons by numerically deriving the wavefunction.

+Website is still in the **development** phase but will be completed in a timely manner.

 ### [Launch Website](https://electron-visualized.herokuapp.com)

 ---